skrattaren/apf.rst/apf.rst

 - [p.
 173/130] "'mumblemumblemumble', said the Dean defiantly, a rebel without a pause."

-  The name of the classic movie is "`Rebel Without A Cause`_".
+  The name of the classic movie is **Rebel Without A Cause**.
 Starring James...
 Dean.

 - [p.
 174/131] Song Titles.